important info Everything you need to know

 We have added special provisions to our booking terms & conditions to make allowance for changes due to COVID-19.
 Please view our booking terms & conditions for details.

 Health & Safety

 We would like to provide you with additional peace of mind by sharing with you the steps we are taking to ensure a safe and enjoyable stay stay us.
 Please view our Health and Safety protocols for details.

 Malaria and Medication

-Malaria is endemic to this region, so ask your doctor for anti-malaria medication before you travel.
+Malaria is endemic to this region, so please seek advice from your medical practitioner for anti-malaria medication before you travel.
 Remember, some medications require you to start taking the medication before arrival.

 If you take any special medication, be sure to bring enough with you to last the entire visit.

 To enter South Africa/Zimbabwe, all foreign nationals need a passport valid for at least 30 days after the intended date of departure.
 Ensure that your passport has at least two blank visa pages for entry stamps.
 Check your country’s visa requirements with the South African/Zimbabwean embassy.

 Please view our Child Policy document for more information